Doh Kyung-soo: 2021–present: Return to acting, solo debut and departure from SM Entertainment

-In October 2020, prior his discharge, he was announced to be cast in Kim Yong-hwa's next film, The Moon, where he will play the lead role of Hwang Seon-woo, an astronaut left in space due to an unforeseen accident.
+In October 2020, prior his discharge, Doh was announced to be cast in Kim Yong-hwa's next film, The Moon, where he will play the lead role of Hwang Seon-woo, an astronaut left in space due to an unforeseen accident.
 Filming began on June 6, 2021, and concluded on October 12, 2021.
 The film was released in August 2023.

-In February 2021, he was announced to have been cast as the male lead in Secret: Untold Melody, a South Korean remake of the 2007 Taiwanese film Secret by Jay Chou.
+In February 2021, Doh was announced to have been cast as the male lead in Secret: Untold Melody, a South Korean remake of the 2007 Taiwanese film Secret by Jay Chou.
 In the film, he played Yu-jun, a piano prodigy who crosses paths with Won Jin-ah's character Jung-a.
 The filming began in November 2021 and wrapped in January 2022.
 The film was released on January 27, 2025.

-In March 2021, Kyung-soo was selected as one of the 200 actors for "The Actor is Present" campaign by the Korean Film Council (KOFIC) to represent the past and present of the Korean Cinema.
+In March 2021, Doh was selected as one of the 200 actors for "The Actor is Present" campaign by the Korean Film Council (KOFIC) to represent the past and present of the Korean Cinema.
 His profile was unveiled in May 2021.

-On June 25, 2021, SM Entertainment announced that D.O. would release his first solo album at the end of July 2021.
+On June 25, 2021, SM Entertainment announced that Doh would release his first solo album at the end of July 2021.
 His first EP Empathy was released on July 26, along with its lead single "Rose."
-D.O. had participated in writing the lyrics for his lead single, "Rose" and "I'm Fine."
+Doh had participated in writing the lyrics for his lead single, "Rose" and "I'm Fine".
 The album topped the Gaon Album Chart.